 A family trip can be a source of joy as well as stress since you need to manage your children on your way to a new destination.
 For this reason, planning an electric car family road trip in advance can make your trip much more pleasurable and successful.

 You can think ahead of all the things your children and you might need, and then pack or buy them in advance.
-Fortunately, your electric car is built to ensure a smooth and easier drive, and a quieter one so your family and you can speak with one another without needing to shout over the engine noise.
+Fortunately, if you opt for a family car rental in Iceland, your electric car is built to ensure a smooth and easier drive, and a quieter one so your family and you can speak with one another without needing to shout over the engine noise.

 Here are six tips to plan so you have a happy, stress-free family adventure in your electric car.